Hamunii/TestingLib/README.md

 Contains Events that can be subscribed to.

 `PlayerSpawn`
 Event for when player spawns.
+Called on `On.GameNetcodeStuff.PlayerControllerB.SpawnPlayerAnimation`.

 ### TestingLib.Tools